codersMom/angular100-labs-2020-06-22/Ch09-Routing/2routeparams/README.md

 ## Objectives

-- Start a server and use HttpClient and asyncPipe to display it in the browser
+- Start a server, use HttpClient and routing to dynamically create a page of details for each album

 ## Steps